-Ten years supporting the Prado Museum
+Twelve years supporting the Prado Museum

 Iberdrola has collaborated with the Prado Museum since 2010, when it established a partnership that took the form of support for conservation and restoration programs as well as sponsorship of several exhibitions.
 Since 2018 it has also been a Patron of the museum.

 Under the new agreement, the company is committed to supporting the conservation and restoration programs developed by the Prado Museum External link, opens in new window., and maintaining the three annual grants for young restorers which it has been awarding since 2011, and to which it added an international grant.
 The scholarship holders participate in the processes of conservation-restoration of the works in the Prado collection, they collaborate in the preparation of reports and in the organisation of temporary exhibitions.

 Iberdrola, through its foundation in Spain, sponsors The Museo del Prado in the streets, an open-air exhibition consisting of fifty life-size photographic reproductions of the most emblematic paintings of the museum.